 - Updating its hosted files involves:

-- Downloading the two latest Client installers for its release and copying them into a subdirectory of AeonUpdates named Client.
+- Downloading the two latest Client installers for the release and copying them into a subdirectory of AeonUpdates named Client.
+As of Aeon 5.2:

 - Building its own ClientUpdates.xml file for its Aeon Clients to read, which will be hosted in AeonUpdates and will point to the installer files in AeonUpdates/Client.